-Source: Crop Protection 2020 (Alberta Agriculture and Forestry Edition), MSDS/Label Public data
+Source: Crop Protection Guide 2021 (The Blue Book), MSDS/Label Public data

 Canola seed and seedlings are vulnerable to a broad range of pathogens.
 Fungicide seed treatments protect canola from the most common seedling disease-causing fungi, including Rhizoctonia solani and various species from the fusarium and pythium families.
 Without treatment, canola seedlings are at much higher risk of seed rots, seedling blight and damping off.

 Fungicide seed treatments also protect canola from seed-borne forms of blackleg and alternaria.
 Not only does it protect seed, but it also prevents the seed from introducing the pathogens to a field — or at a minimum, from increasing the inoculum levels for these diseases.
 New fungicide seed treatments have the capability to protect plants from both seed borne and early aerial blackleg infections.
 Pydiflumetofen and Fluopyram are the actives that belong to the chemical class of the Succinate Dehydrogenase Inhibitors (SDHI) which have been found to provide early season blackleg control 1.

 The seed treatments in widespread use for canola in Canada include an insecticide component to protect canola from flea beetles in the first 14 to 35 days, depending on the insecticide active ingredient and rate.
 Seed treatment is an effective way to provide this protection because flea beetles are widespread across the Prairies and canola seedlings are vulnerable to feeding damage.
 High flea beetle populations can wipe out a crop quickly, sometimes even before a grower can respond with a foliar treatment.
 Seed treatments mitigate the risks associated with relying solely on foliar control, namely timing, coverage, and weather conditions such as rain or wind.